Cost of Owning a Standard Poodle

 Annual Costs

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Standard Poodles have particular requirements based on their large size, minimal shedding level, and genetic predispositions to hip dysplasia and bloat.
+Three variables drive daily care for Standard Poodles: their large size, their minimal shedding level, and their breed-associated risk of hip dysplasia and bloat.

 Medical Expenses